vuongducphuong/documentation/content/applications/finance/accounting/taxes/retention.rst

 .. note::
     When you see the customer invoice on the screen, you get only a **Taxes line** summarizing all the taxes (normal taxes & retentions).
-    But when you print or send the invoice, Odoo does the correct grouping amongst all the taxes.
+    But when you print or send the invoice, Leansoft does the correct grouping amongst all the taxes.

 The printed invoice will show the different amounts in each tax group.